fedora-copr/copr/doc/user_documentation.rst

 2) `dgroc <https://github.com/pypingou/dgroc>`_ (`blog post <http://blog.pingoured.fr/index.php?post/2014/03/20/Introducing-dgroc>`_)

+.. _`How do I get notifications about finished builds?`:

-.. rubric:: How do I get notifications about finished builds?
+.. rubric:: How do I get notifications about finished builds? :ref:`¶ <How do I get notifications about finished builds?>`

 See this `blog post <http://miroslav.suchy.cz/blog/archives/2014/03/21/how_to_get_notification_about_your_builds_in_copr/index.html>`_.

+.. _`Why doesn't Copr download my updated package?`:

-.. rubric:: Why doesn't Copr download my updated package?
+.. rubric:: Why doesn't Copr download my updated package? :ref:`¶ <Why doesn't Copr download my updated package?>`

 Sometimes people report that even though they have updated the src.rpm file and submitted the new build, Copr is still using the old src.rpm.
 This is typically caused when changes are made to the src.rpm file, but the release number was not bumped up accordingly.
 As a consequence the resulting files have the same URL, so your browser does not bother to fetch new log files and continues to show those files in its cache.
 Therefore you are still seeing old content from the previous task.

 You should press Ctrl+Shift+R to invalidate your cache and reload page

+.. _`How can I create new group?`:

-.. rubric:: How can I create new group?
+.. rubric:: How can I create new group? :ref:`¶ <How can I create new group?>`

 Groups membership is handled by `FAS <https://admin.fedoraproject.org/accounts/>`_.
 It can add/remove members to existing group.
 However it cannot create new group.
 You can create new group by `creating new fedora-infra ticket <https://fedorahosted.org/fedora-infrastructure/newticket>`_.
 Here is one `existing ticket <https://fedorahosted.org/fedora-infrastructure/ticket/5222>`_, which you can use as example.

 Note that you have to log out and then log in again to Copr so Copr can read your new settings.

+.. _`I see some strange error about /devel/repodata/ in logs.`:

-.. rubric:: I see some strange error about /devel/repodata/ in logs.
+.. rubric:: I see some strange error about /devel/repodata/ in logs. :ref:`¶ <I see some strange error about /devel/repodata/ in logs.>`

 This is intended.
 In fact in next release there will be something like "Please ignore the error above".